koenderks/rcityviews/README.md

 #> 26031 Nieuw Amsterdam        Suriname  5.91 -55.07
 ```

-If you cannot find your city in the current database, you can use `new_city()` to manually specify a new city.
+If you cannot find your preferred city in the current database, you can use the function `new_city()` to manually specify a new location using the latitude and longitude coordinates.

 ```r
 city <- new_city(name = "Lagos", country = "Portugal", lat = 37.10, long = -8.68)
 #> Discovered the city of Lagos, Portugal at 37.1° / -8.68°!
 ```

-### Creating the image
+### Creating the map

-Second, once you have obtained the name of the city you want to view or have created a new city, you can use the `cityview()` function to create a `ggplot2` object.
+Second, once you have obtained the name of the city you want to view or have specified a new city, you can use the `cityview()` function to create a `ggplot2` object.
 Use the `zoom` argument to zoom in on your city (e.g., `zoom > 1`, speeds up computation time) or zoom out of your city (e.g., `zoom < 0.5`, no buildings will show up on the image).

 ```r
 p <- cityview(name = "Amsterdam", zoom = 1) # or cityview(name = city)